clux/kubecon2020/source/slides.md

 - Arnav Singh / @Arnavion - [k8s-openapi](https://github.com/Arnavion/k8s-openapi)

 notes:
-- at this point we have actually covered all the core ideas we need to talk about this from the rust POV
 - and the rest of the talk will feature a grab bag of different rust code, shown here in slightly simplified code here, much of which are from kube-rs
 - but also huge shoutout to Arnav Singh
 - the project really is the lynchpin that makes any generics possible